 The bottom line

-🔎 Canon EOS SL3 / 250D A great nuts-and-bolts photo camera that's sturdy, simple and affordable – but not ideal for video. ★★★★½
+🔎 Canon EOS Rebel SL3 / 250D A great nuts-and-bolts photo camera that's sturdy, simple and affordable – but not ideal for video. ★★★★½

-This isn't the cheapest DSLR you can buy, but I'd say that it's worth paying a little extra money to get a much better range of features.
+Labeled the Rebel SL3 or the 250D depending on where you live, this isn't the cheapest DSLR you can buy, but I'd say that it's worth paying a little extra money to get a much better range of features.

 It features Canon’s impressive 24.1MP APS-C sensor, which I've always got great results from, and boasts brilliant Live View shooting thanks to a fully-articulating touchscreen display and Canon's fast Dual Pixel CMOS Autofocus.